 Mild form of RVF in humans

-- The incubation period (interval from infection to onset of symptoms) for RVF varies from two to six days.
+- The incubation period (the interval from infection to onset of symptoms) for RVF varies from 2 to 6 days.

-- The symptoms of RVF usually last from four to seven days, after which time the immune response becomes detectable with the appearance of antibodies and the virus gradually disappears from the blood.
+- The symptoms of RVF usually last from 4 to 7 days, after which time the immune response becomes detectable with the appearance of antibodies and the virus disappears from the blood.

 Severe form of RVF in humans

-- While most human cases are relatively mild, a small percentage of patients develop a much more severe form of the disease.
-This usually appears as one or more of three distinct syndromes: ocular (eye) disease (0.5–2% of patients), meningoencephalitis (less than 1%) or haemorrhagic fever (less than 1%).
+While most human cases are relatively mild, a small percentage of patients develop a much more severe form of the disease.
+This usually appears as 1 or more of 3 distinct syndromes: ocular (eye) disease (0.5–2% of patients), meningoencephalitis (less than 1% of patients) or haemorrhagic fever (less than 1% of patients).

-- Meningoencephalitis form: The onset of the meningoencephalitis form of the disease usually occurs one to four weeks after the first symptoms of RVF appear.
+- Meningoencephalitis form: The onset of the meningoencephalitis form of the disease usually occurs 1 to 4 weeks after the first symptoms of RVF appear.
 Clinical features include intense headache, loss of memory, hallucinations, confusion, disorientation, vertigo, convulsions, lethargy and coma.
-Neurological complications can appear later (> 60 days).
+Neurological complications can appear later (after more than 60 days).
 The death rate in patients who experience only this form of the disease is low, although residual neurological deficit, which may be severe, is common.

-- Haemorrhagic fever form: The symptoms of this form of the disease appear two to four days after the onset of illness, and begin with evidence of severe liver impairment, such as jaundice.
+- Haemorrhagic fever form: The symptoms of this form of the disease appear 2–4 days after the onset of illness, and begin with evidence of severe liver impairment, such as jaundice.
 Subsequently signs of haemorrhage then appear such as vomiting blood, passing blood in the faeces, a purpuric rash or ecchymoses (caused by bleeding in the skin), bleeding from the nose or gums, menorrhagia and bleeding from venepuncture sites.
 The case-fatality ratio for patients developing the haemorrhagic form of the disease is high at approximately 50%.
-Death usually occurs three to six days after the onset of symptoms.
+Death usually occurs 3 to 6 days after the onset of symptoms.
 The virus may be detectable in the blood for up to 10 days, in patients with the hemorrhagic icterus form of RVF.